COVID-19 and People with HIV

 Long COVID

-There is no test that determines if your symptoms or condition is due to COVID-19.
+There is no laboratory test that determines if your symptoms or condition are due to COVID-19.
 Long COVID is not one illness.
 Your healthcare provider considers a diagnosis of Long COVID based on your health history, including if you had a diagnosis of COVID-19 either by a positive test or by symptoms or exposure, as well as doing a health exam.
 The best way to prevent Long COVID is to protect yourself and others from getting a severe case of COVID-19, including by staying up to date with COVID-19 vaccines.

 Learn more about Long COVID and its symptoms.